ros2hp/grmgr/README.md

 # grmgr
-GoRoutine ManaGeR, grmgr, enables you to place a ceiling (called a `limiter`) on the number of concurrent runtime instances of a goroutines.
+GoRoutine ManaGeR, grmgr, enables you to place a ceiling, using a `limiter` object, on the number of concurrent instances of a goroutine.
 Any number of limiters can be created.

-grmgr comes in two editions, one which captures runtime metadata to a database in near realtime (build tag "withstats") and one without metadata reporting (no tag).
+grmgr comes in two editions, one which captures runtime metadata to a database in near realtime (build tag "withstats") and one without metadata reporting (no tag). grmgr without reporting of metadata is sufficient for all cases outside of grmgr development.

 For example to limit the number of concurrent `processDP` goroutines to no more than 10.